akmfelix/Orchestrating-Data-Pipelines/Airflow.md

 Docker needs privilege rights to work, make sure you have them.\

 ### Install Apache Airflow with Docker
-* Create a folder materials in your Documents
+* Create a folder 'materials' in your Documents
 * In this folder, download the following file: docker compose file
 * If you right-click on the file and save it, you will end up with docker-compose.yaml.txt.
 Remove the .txt and keep docker-compose.yaml
 * Open your terminal or CMD and go into Documents/materials
 * Open Visual Studio Code by typing the command: "code ."
 * Right click below docker-compose.yml and create a new file .env (don't forget the dot before env)
-* In this file add the following lines:
+* In this file add the following lines and save the file:
 ~~~
 AIRFLOW_IMAGE_NAME=apache/airflow:2.4.2
 AIRFLOW_UID=50000
 ~~~
-and save the file
 * Go at the top bar of Visual Studio Code -> Terminal -> New Terminal
-* n your new terminal at the bottom of Visual Studio Code, type the command "docker-compose up -d" and hit ENTER
+* In your new terminal at the bottom of Visual Studio Code, type the command "docker-compose up -d" and hit ENTER
 * You will see many lines scrolled, wait until it's done.
 Docker is downloading Airflow to run it.
 It can take up to 5 mins depending on your connection.
 If Docker raises an error saying it can't download the docker image, ensure you are not behind a proxy/vpn or corporate network.
 You may need to use your personal connection to make it work.
 * Open your web browser and go to "localhost:8080"